 This omission stands in contrast to the language of the constitution of the long defunct Vermont Republic, and to similar wording added later to the Pennsylvania state constitution.

-Whatever the Second Amendment is about, or judicially interpreted to be about, 227 years after it was written, it was never about hunting, except the sort of hunting of fugitive slaves for which the Broxton Bridge Plantation in South Carolina became notorious in 1853, long before it became better known for hosting “tower shoots” of pheasants and pigeon shoots.
+Whatever the Second Amendment is about, or judicially interpreted to be about, 231 years after it was written, it was never about either hunting or self-defense, except the sort of hunting of fugitive slaves for which the Broxton Bridge Plantation in South Carolina became notorious in 1853, long before it became better known for hosting “tower shoots” of pheasants and pigeon shoots.